Advertisement

 If menopause symptoms disrupt your life, HRT can help, with minimal cancer risk

 If hot flashes and night sweats are your new normal, they don’t have to be.
 Menopause can be difficult and affect your quality of life in many ways.
-For some people, hormone replacement therapy (HRT) can help you feel like you again — but are there any health risks involved?
+Hormone replacement therapy (HRT) may help you feel like you again — but are there any health risks involved?

 Advertisement